-- 5.6.17 The third party has no obligation to provide such confirmation to the product/service provider, and may choose not to do so.
-In such circumstances, or if the product/service provider decides that it does not wish to rely upon the third party, then the firm must carry out its own CDD measures on the customer. - 5.6.18 For a firm to confirm that it has carried out CDD measures in respect of a customer is a serious matter.
+- 5.6.16 The third party has no obligation to provide such confirmation to the product/service provider, and may choose not to do so.
+In such circumstances, or if the product/service provider decides that it does not wish to rely upon the third party, then the firm must carry out its own CDD measures on the customer. - 5.6.17 For a firm to confirm that it has carried out CDD measures in respect of a customer is a serious matter.
 A firm must not give a confirmation on the basis of a generalised assumption that the firm's systems have operated effectively.
-There has to be awareness that the appropriate steps have in fact been taken in respect of the customer that is the subject of the confirmation. - Regulation 19(5) 5.6.19 A firm which carries on business in the UK and is relied on by another person must, within the period of five years beginning on the date on which it is relied on, if requested by the firm relying on it - as soon as reasonably practicable make available to the firm which is relying on it any information about the customer (and any beneficial owner) which the third party obtained when applying CDD measures; and - as soon as reasonably practicable forward to the firm which is relying on it relevant copies of any identification and verification data and other relevant documents on the identity of the customer (and any beneficial owner) which the third party obtained when applying those measures - Regulation 19(6) 5.6.20 A firm which relies on a firm situated outside the UK to apply CDD measures must take steps to ensure that the firm on which it relies will, within the period of five years beginning on the date on which the third party is relied on, if requested, comply with the obligations set out in paragraph 5.6.19.

-- 5.6.21 The personal information supplied by the customer as part of a third party's customer identification procedures will generally be set out in the form that the relying firm will require to be completed, and this information will therefore be provided to that firm. - Regulation 19 (4), (5) 5.6.22 A request to forward copies of any identification and verification data and (6) 5.6.22 A request to forward copies of any identification and verification data and other relevant documents on the identity of the customer or beneficial owner obtained when applying CDD measures, if made, would normally be as part of a firm's risk-based customer acceptance procedures.
-However, the firm giving the confirmation must be prepared to provide these data or other relevant documents throughout the five year period for which it has an obligation under the Regulations to retain them. - 5.6.23 Where a firm makes such a request, and it is not met, the firm will need to take account of that fact in its assessment of the third party in question, and of the ability to rely on the third party in the future. - 5.6.24 A firm must also document the steps taken to confirm that the firm relied upon satisfies the requirements in Regulation 17(2).
-This is particularly important where the firm relied upon is situated outside the EEA. - 5.6.25 Part of the firm's AML/CTF policy statement should address the circumstances where reliance may be placed on other firms and how the firm will assess whether the other firm satisfies the definition of third party in Regulation 17(2) (see paragraph 5.6.6).
+There has to be awareness that the appropriate steps have in fact been taken in respect of the customer that is the subject of the confirmation. - Regulation 40(7) 5.6.18 A firm (other than an agent or outsourced service provider) which is relied on by another person must, if requested by the firm relying on it, immediately - make available to the firm which is relying on it any information about the customer (and any beneficial owner) which the third party obtained when applying CDD measures; and - forward to the firm which is relying on it copies of any identification and verification data and other relevant documents on the identity of the customer (and any beneficial owner) which the third party obtained when applying those measures - 5.6.19 The personal information supplied by the customer as part of a third party's customer identification procedures will generally be set out in the form that the relying firm will require to be completed, and this information will therefore be provided to that firm. - Regulation 40 (6), (7) 5.6.20 A request to forward copies of any identification and verification data and other relevant documents on the identity of the customer or beneficial owner obtained when applying CDD measures, if made, would normally be as part of a firm's risk-based customer acceptance procedures.
+However, the firm giving the confirmation must be prepared to provide these data or other relevant documents throughout the period for which it has an obligation under the Regulations to retain them.